MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/sql-server-management-pack-export-event-log-task.md

 ## InvariantCulture date time examples

+The InvariantCulture date time examples are as follows:

 - The time range is one day.

     Date From=06/2023/15 and Date To=06/2023/16.
 An event log file is created with events from the whole day of June 15.